vgrafe/jest-reports/README.md

 Because why not

 - blazing AND fast
+- smart logic to play well with github's 50 annotations limit
   - aggregates annotations when on the same LOC (still hard limit to 50 annotationa from github)